kirkas/Ascensor.js/README.md

 3. In terminal, type "npm install" to install dependencies
 4. Add your change/fix
 5. Check the code using "grunt jshint" (in terminal)
+6. Make sure all "examples" behavior is correct
-6. minify/beautify the code using "grunt build" (in terminal)
+7. minify/beautify the code using "grunt build" (in terminal)
-7. Commit your change (only if "grunt build" return no error)
+8. Commit your change (only if "grunt build" return no error)
-8. Push to the branch (git push origin my-new-feature)
+9. Push to the branch (git push origin my-new-feature)
-9. Create new Pull Request
+10. Create new Pull Request